ashmit-w/study-chapters/README.md

-# 📚 Study Chapters Manager
+# 📚 Devansh Arya IIT

 A modern, interactive web application to help students organize and track their study progress across different subjects and chapters.

+*Made with love by Ashmit bhaiya* ❤️

 ## ✨ Features